-Proposed Mitigation to Address Concerns: The Applicant will implement Best Management Practices to control sedimentation and erosion.
-This Certification requires all work to be conducted during periods of no flow.
-In the event that project activities result in any materials reaching surface waters or unanticipated in-water work occurs, the Applicant will conduct turbidity testing.
+Proposed Mitigation to Address Concerns: This Certification requires all work to be conducted during periods of no flow.
+In the event that project activities result in any materials reaching surface waters or unanticipated in-water work occurs, the Applicant will conduct turbidity and pH testing.
 During this testing, the Applicant will stop work if Basin Plan criteria are exceeded or observations indicate an exceedance of a water quality objective.

 All temporary affected areas will be restored to pre-construction contours and conditions upon completion of construction activities to provide 1:1 mitigation for temporary impacts.
+Temporary impacts, by definition, are restored to pre-project conditions and therefore do not include a physical loss of area or degradation of ecological condition.

-Excavation/Fill Area: Approximately 10 cubic yards of native soil and 18 cubic yards of steel bridge footings and abutments will be excavated from 0.20 acre of stream bed (waters of United States).
-Approximately 25 cubic yards of rip rap and 10 cubic yards of concrete bridge footing will be placed into 0.01 acre of waters of the United States.
+Excavation/Fill Area: Approximately 840 cubic yards of fill and clean rip rap will be placed into 0.08 acre of waters of the United States.